Bắc Giang province: Tourism

 ATK is an abbreviation of "An Toàn Khu", which means "safe zone".
-It was primarily built by the Việt Cộng guerrillas during the war, in the period 1965–1972, against the Americans.
+It was primarily built by the Việt Minh guerrillas during the war, in the period 1965–1972, against the Americans.
 This zone consists of a network of tunnels as defense works against any army attacks by bombs and guns.
 This has now been developed as a historical monument.